tombusby/tombusby.github.io/_posts/2016-05-27-letsecnrypt-nginx-reverse-proxy-no-downtime.md

 ## Setting up the services

 For this example, I'm going to use a [Rancher](http://rancher.com) server as my example service.
-I'm doing this precisely because it runs in the Docker container, so I can't use Certbot's Apache mode, and I don't have access to the service's web-root directory.
+I'm doing this precisely because it runs in a Docker container, so I can't use Certbot's Apache mode, and I don't have access to the service's web-root directory.

 The first thing we need to do after SSHing into the instance is install nginx and docker: